samyouaret/Air-Quality-Api/README.md

 ## Running test

-To run tests inside using docker-compose, note the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.
+To run tests inside using docker-compose, the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.

     docker-compose -f test-docker-compose.yml up
     --abort-on-container-exit